- Trekking

 The rest of the afternoon is free.

-If you arrived yesterday on schedule, you could take a tandem to paraglide ride with the company owned by a winner of the 2012 National Geographic Adventurer of the Year in the morning.
+If you arrived in Pokhara on schedule, you could have a tandem paragliding experience in the morning.
+This thrilling adventure would have been facilitated by a company owned by a recipient of the prestigious 2012 National Geographic Adventurer of the Year award.
+Paragliding in Pokhara offers breathtaking views of the surrounding landscapes and a memorable adventure for those seeking an adrenaline rush.

 You will be brought to the airport 3 hours before your international departure time.